Have you ever been criticised for the way your company conducted an internal grievance or disciplinary investigation?

 Have you ever been unsure how to handle a tricky issue that's arisen during an investigation?

-In this CD and accompanying book, leading HR and employment barrister Daniel Barnett teaches you exactly how to conduct an investigation.
+In this audio seminar (on .mp3 file) and accompanying book, leading HR and employment barrister Daniel Barnett teaches you exactly how to conduct an investigation.
 Covering all the steps, from selecting and briefing the investigator through to a checklist on drafting the report, you'll learn how to set up, conduct and craft the perfect investigation report.

 - What is HR's role in an investigation?